 Stepdad set up a special painting area for her in her room.
 It was large butcher paper taped on one blank wall in her room.
 Grace painted that day.
 Stepdad praised her; he told her that now we could see what she was feeling whereas before, we had no idea because she was very hidden from us.
 He told her that he would help her hang the ones she wanted to hang and they did.

 There was one drawing that was really dark, however, and Grace said she didn't want to hang that one.
 She wanted to throw it away.
 So, she crumpled up the paper and put it in the trash.
 He told her he had a better idea.

 He and Grace brought the painting downstairs and outside to the grill that was lit for supper and she threw it in the grill and watched it burn up.
 He told Grace she didn't have to think about it anymore.
 I was staying out of the way from this new relationship that seemed to be forming.
 It was possibly a breakthrough!
 I was most definitely in the background on this day, and stepdad would come and tell me things that they were doing.
 In fact, the only way I know any of the above is that I was told of it after the fact.

 I had hope, for her, for me, for stepdad, for stepdad and Grace, for stepdad and me.
 She slept in the big green chair again that night, and we three watched a movie.
-We started one that had a bit of violence in it like most movies do, and Grace asked if we could watch something else.
+We started one that had a bit of violence in it movies often do, and Grace asked if we could watch something else.
 I felt stupid.
 Of course we could!
 She was probably on sensory overload with being back at the house.

 “Get in the car,” he ordered.